tgdwyer/tgdwyer.github.io/_chapters/html.md

 - Modify Rectangle Properties: Experiment with changing the attributes of the rectangle such as width, height, fill color, and position.
 See how these changes affect the appearance of the rectangle on the screen.
 - Animate Different Shapes: Besides rectangles, try animating other SVG shapes such as circles, ellipses, or polygons.
 Explore how the animation function can be adapted to work with different types of shapes.
 - Create a Mini Game: Challenge yourself by creating a simple game using SVG shapes and animation.
 For example, you could create a game where the player controls a character (represented by a shape) to avoid obstacles (other shapes) moving across the screen.

+## Glossary

+*HTML*: Hyper-Text Markup Language - the declarative language for specifying web page content.

+*CSS*: Cascading Style Sheets - another declarative (part of the HTML5 standard) for specifying reusable styles for web page rendering.

+*SVG*: Scalable Vector Graphics - another part of the HTML standard for specifying images declaratively as sets of shapes and paths.